Centre issues guidelines for vaccination of civil aviation community

-New Delhi, May 6 (IANS) The Centre on Thursday issued enabling guidelines to facilitate the vaccination of the civil aviation community.
+New Delhi: The Centre on Thursday issued enabling guidelines to facilitate the vaccination of the civil aviation community.

 The development comes after the Civil Aviation Secretary in a letter requested all the state governments to consider the personnel involved in aviation and related services as a priority group under the vaccination programme.